signalfx/splunk-otel-collector-chart/README.md

 - `splunkObservability.realm`: Splunk realm to send telemetry data to.
 - `splunkObservability.accessToken`: Your Splunk Observability org access token.

+The following parameter is required for any of the destinations:
-- `clusterName`: arbitrary value that will identify your Kubernetes cluster in Splunk Observability Cloud.
+- `clusterName`: arbitrary value that identifies your Kubernetes cluster.

 To deploy the chart to send data to Splunk Observability Cloud run the following commands replacing the parameters above with their appropriate values.